Efficient Linearizability Checking for Actor-based Systems

 The delay-bounded scheduler~\cite{delay-bounded} extends the Exhaustive DFS scheduler, and it mainly explores schedules similarly but randomly delaying some receives.
 The scheduler starts with a fixed delay budget $D$.
-As it explores, for each receive $r$ it tosses a coin to choose some $d \le D$.
+As it explores, for each receive $r$, it picks a random natural number d, $0\le d \le D$.
 If $d > 0$ then the scheduler skips over $d$ agents that have enabled receives in the enabled set in a \emph{round robin} order, and it explores the next agent's enabled receive.
 The sum of chosen values of $d$ along in a schedule is bounded to $D$.